The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity: Introduction

 To this end, here we extend the model introduced in~\cite{Utkovski-2017} to account for a multiplex network structure, with the aim to characterize the network cooperation dynamics under the assumption of a state-based behavioral mechanism rooted in generalized reciprocity\footnote{In this sense, we do not account for ``competition'' between strategies~\cite{Axelrod-1981}, nor assume evolutionary updates or imitation~\cite{Pacheco-2006}.
-Instead, we suppose that a form of a generalized reciprocity mechanism has evolved in the consciousness of the agents, whose further dynamics is solely determined by the multiplex network structure.}.
+Instead, we suppose that a form of a generalized reciprocity mechanism has evolved in the consciousness of the individuals, whose further dynamics is solely determined by the multiplex network structure.}.
 In our model the dimensions act as platforms which facilitate transactions between active members.
-The activity of the agents is modeled by constraining their presence to one dimension per round, and by making them able to answer only to requests from that same dimension.
-This assumption is consistent with the random walk models on multiplex networks~\cite{de2014navigability}, and is justified in systems where the round duration is very short and/or when agents have limited interaction capacities.
-The resulting mechanism, while preventing exploitation of the individual agents, exhibits additional features that act as promoters of cooperation in a multiplex network structure.
+The activity of the individuals is modeled by constraining their presence to one dimension per round, and by making them able to answer only to requests from that same dimension.
+This assumption is consistent with the random walk models on multiplex networks~\cite{de2014navigability}, and is justified in systems where the round duration is very short and/or when individuals have limited interaction capacities.
+The resulting mechanism, while preventing exploitation by other individuals, exhibits additional features that act as promoters of cooperation in a multiplex network structure.
 Specifically, by allowing for heterogeneous benefits and costs (i.e. different parameter values across different dimensions), we show that cooperation can survive in the observed dimension even if the cost exceeds the benefit, as long as there is another dimension which acts as a support (having benefit-to-cost ratio larger than one).
 This essential characteristic of the new model comes in contrast to one-dimensional networks where the benefit being larger than the cost is a prerequisite for cooperation.
-Moreover, by introducing simple dynamics for the probability that an agent is present in a certain dimension, we show that, under a behavioral model based on generalized reciprocity, the individual cooperative contributions effectively concentrate to the dimension where most of their cooperative neighbors are also present.
+In particular, in a one dimensional network a benefit to cost ratio less than one implies that the cooperative individual has to carry a larger cost than the benefit the other individual receives, therefore it may be said that cooperation reduces the overall social welfare.
+In a multiplex network, we argue that this decrease in social welfare in a observed dimension is compensated by a large enough benefit to cost ratio in another dimension.
+Moreover, by introducing simple dynamics for the probability that an individual is present in a certain dimension, we show that, under a behavioral model based on generalized reciprocity, the cooperative contributions effectively concentrate to the dimension where most of their cooperative neighbors are also present.
 Based on these observations, we discuss connections to reinforcement learning, in particular to the model of Roth and Erev~\cite{roth1995learning} and extensions therein~\cite{camerer1999experience}.